pmhuizinga/GraphTool/readme.md

 - selection per edge type

 ## <a id="analytics"></a>Analytics
 Show basic network analytics: degrees, pagerank, betweennes

+## <a id="readingdocuments"></a>Reading documents
+- read all nodes from neo, including aliasses
+- populate spacy matcher with neo nodes and types
+- get entities from text
+- bring entities back to proper ontology (use just one term for an entity)

 # Knowledge graph
 ## Information Extraction (IE)
-There are multiple approaches to perform information extraction automatically.
-Let’s understand them one-by-one:
+There are multiple approaches to perform information extraction automatically:

 - Rule-based Approach: We define a set of rules for the syntax and other grammatical properties of a natural language and then use these rules to extract information from text
 - Supervised: Let’s say we have a sentence S. It has two entities E1 and E2.
 Now, the supervised machine learning model has to detect whether there is any relation (R) between E1 and E2.
 So, in a supervised approach, the task of relation extraction turns into the task of relation detection.
 The only drawback of this approach is that it needs a lot of labeled data to train a model